davidchatting/ThreeWiFiMeters/README.md

 ## Limitations
 The meters works with 2.4GHz WiFi networks, but not 5GHz networks - as neither ESP8266 or ESP32 support this technology.

+## A Little History
+The Three WiFi Meters are inspired by multiple sources, not least Natalie Jeremijenko's Live Wire (also known as Dangling String) [(Weiser and Brown, 1995)](https://web.archive.org/web/19970624041814/http://www.powergrid.com/1.01/calmtech.html) and the Tangible Media Group's Pinwheels [(Dahley, Wisneski and Ishii, 1998)](https://tangible.media.mit.edu/project/pinwheels/).

 ## Author
 The Three WiFi Meters were created by David Chatting ([@davidchatting](https://twitter.com/davidchatting)) as part of the [A Network of One's Own](http://davidchatting.com/nooo/) project.
 This code is licensed under the [MIT License](LICENSE.txt).